Salvadel/soc-homelab-enviornment/setup/sysmon-setup.md

 .\Sysmon64.exe -accepteula -i
 ```

-The `-accepteula` flag silently accepts the license agreement, and `-i` initiates the installation.
+The `-accepteula` flag silently accepts the license agreement and `-i` initiates the installation.

 ## Verify Sysmon is Running

-After installation, confirm Sysmon is running as a service:
+After installation confirm Sysmon is running as a service:
 ```powershell
 Get-Service Sysmon64
 ```